svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Charts

 Charts will form an integral part of the Svandis platform.
 Whether a cryptocurrency is selected from the screener, index, heatmap or  group, a dedicated chart page will offer actionable information on a diverse range of technical indicators and catalysts.
 Svandis' charts will combine different types of data to provide actionable information and insights to professional traders who want to take a step back and analyse the elements that influence their investments in greater depth.
-With the ergonomics of Svandis tools a priority, close attention will be focused on all chart-related features, to optimise the user experience and with it the efficiency of the work of investors.
+With the ergonomics of Svandis tools a priority, close attention will be focused on all chart-related tools, to optimise the user experience and with it the efficiency of the work of investors.

 Charts will be built ontop of the TradingView Platform, and will be accessable on the user frontend Svandis application.
 [Trading View](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/) offers a comprehensive and free platform for developers to include in their applications.
 We are choosing to bootstrap this chart as it is an industry leader, it will act as a supplement to the other information Svandis will be presenting to the community.

 ## Catalyst Analysis

 Svandis will offer its users the opportunity to visualise the impact of a significant event on the price fluctuations of a cryptocurrency asset.
-The objective is to identify price influencing events on a chart, e.g., an announcement or publication, partnership announcement, new product feature, analysts’ and influencers’ mention or ranking update, change in legislation, legal prosecution, critical hirings, or potential mergers and acquisitions.
+The objective is to identify price influencing events on a chart, e.g., an announcement or publication, partnership announcement, new tools, analysts’ and influencers’ mention or ranking update, change in legislation, legal prosecution, critical hirings, or potential mergers and acquisitions.

 These events might not have an immediate effect on a company’s fundamentals , but short-term traders will be able to benefit from the analysis of these elements on a cryptocurrency price fluctuations.
 This Svandis functionality will allow users to combine complementary data from multiple sources on a single chart.
 The data will be analysed by the Svandis Analytics Team to provide users with a better overview of the past and future impact of the various catalysts and related investment opportunities.